About the Reconstructive Transplantation Program

 The findings derived from this research have contributed to improved care for our transplant patients.
 Most notably, UPMC researchers were responsible for developing immunosuppressive drug therapy that helps to prevent the body from rejecting transplanted organs.

 And today, our researchers continue to look at ways to adjust immunosuppressive drug therapy to maximize the benefits for patients, while reducing the often troublesome side effects.

 Additional transplant research highlights include:

-- Novel studies of topical immunosuppressive drugs to treat rashes that may signal rejection in composite tissue (hand, arm, and face) transplant recipients.
+- Novel studies of topical immunosuppressive drugs to treat rashes that may signal rejection in composite tissue (hand and arm) transplant recipients.

 - Highly sophisticated imaging studies, which have allowed for better visualization of the anatomy and treatment planning.